philipturner/molecular-renderer/README.md

   - Catches up from frame drops, but resets if drop exceeds cushion
   - Non-real-time mode to benchmark performance (ns/day)
 - Real-time graph of energy, temperature, and simulator progress.
-- Port the Drexler-MM2 forcefield using Metal compute shaders.

 ## Requirements